isomerpages/moe-silingpri/_our-experiences/Student Development/Overview.md

 ##### Our Mission Statement

-To nurture our pupils into caring, self-disciplined, responsible and gracious citizens
+To nurture our students into caring, self-disciplined, responsible and gracious citizens